Percentage Uncertainty A Level Chemistry

 Reporting Uncertainty in A Level Chemistry

 When presenting your results in lab reports or exams, it's crucial to clearly state both the measured value and the associated uncertainty.
 Use the correct units and significant figures.
-For example, "The mass of the sample was determined to be 2.50 ± 0.01 g."
+As an example, "The mass of the sample was determined to be 2.50 ± 0.01 g."
 This is unambiguous and effectively communicates your findings' precision.

 Frequently Asked Questions (FAQ)